coder-guy-pete/weather-dashboard/README.md

 * Store a search history of cities you searched for in the past
 * Get the weather of cities in your search history
 * Remove cities from your search history

+The application is hosted on Render here: <https://weather-dashboard-wpxv.onrender.com/>

 ## Contributing